.jpg)

 -

-Freezer-friendly lemon blueberry pancakes
+Freezer-friendly lemon poppyseed muffins

-- Place the frozen pancakes in freezer safe bags or containers and freeze for up to 3 months.
+You can make these fluffy lemon poppyseed muffins ahead of time and serve them at a later date!- Place the frozen muffins in freezer safe bags or containers and freeze for up to 3 months.

 -